colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 e.txt 13110
 ```

-Well, that certainly seems to do it.
+It actually worked!
+Not only did our numbers increase, they increased almost exactly twofold.

+## Why 262144?

+I mean, it's a pretty good number.
+So why *not* 262144?

+I still decided to look around and see if there was anything detailing a more technical reason.
 This limit does seem to be documented in a few places, such as [this Microsoft TechNet blog entry from 2011](https://blogs.technet.microsoft.com/mikelag/2011/02/09/how-fragmentation-on-incorrectly-formatted-ntfs-volumes-affects-exchange/):

 > NTFS does have it’s limitations with the overall size of this attribute list per file and can have roughly around 1.5 million fragments.
 This is not an absolute maximum, but is around the area when problems can occur.
 The FAL size will never shrink and will continually keep growing over time.
 The maximum supported size of the ATTRIBUTE_LIST is 256K or 262144 [or 0x40000].